-The table below indicates the default settings for the various network access services:
+Following are the default settings for the various network access services:

 Service Default Setting HTTP Enabled.
 The default port is 80.
 This can be changed.
 HTTPS redirect is enabled by default.
 If HTTPS is also enabled, all HTTP requests are automatically redirected to the HTTPS port (see below).

+Chapter 4: Network Settings and Services

-HTTPS Enabled.
+Service Default Setting HTTPS Enabled.
 The default port is 443.
-This can be
+This can be changed.

-Chapter 5: Network Settings and Services

-Service Default Setting changed.
 Encryption is set to SSL, but this can be changed to TLS.
 Telnet Disabled for security reasons.
 This can be enabled and the port configured.
 SSH Disabled by default.
 This can be enabled and the port configured.
 The configurable option labeled Fixed TCP Window is enabled by default when SSH access is enabled, making SSH connection work under Windows Vista® operating system.
 Local Port Access Enabled.
 The baud rate is set to 9600 bps, but this can be changed.
 Direct Port Access Set to Normal by default, but this can be changed to IP or TCP port.